…they shall set up the abomination that makes desolate… Daniel 11:31

 This moves the fulfillment of the prophecy forward on the timeline, as He clearly stated that the abomination of desolation spoken of by Daniel was something yet to be witnessed.

-Let’s explore three words/phrases used in this verse: abominable/abomination, desolate/desolation, holy place.
+Let’s explore three words/phrases used in this verse: abominable/abomination, desolate/desolation, and holy place.

 In addition to the two (2) occurrences in Daniel, the word abomination appears several dozen times throughout the Scriptures.
 The Hebrew word most commonly translated as abomination is תּוׄעֵבָה (to‘ebah), and refers to something which is disgusting, detestable, an abhorrence.